esovetkin/ssdp/README.md

 -- Preliminary Configuration and Validation."
 Solar Energy  50.3 (1993):235-245

-[2] M. Blanco-Muriel, et al. "Computing the solar vector."
-Solar Energy 70.5 (2001): 431-441
+[2] R. Ibrahim and A. Afshin "Solar position algorithm for solar radiation applications" Solar Energy 76.5 (2004): 577-589

+[3] freespa (insert github address as it is available)

-[3] R. Perez, et al. "Modeling daylight availability and irradiance components from direct and global irradiance".
+[4] R. Perez, et al. "Modeling daylight availability and irradiance components from direct and global irradiance".
 Solar Energy 44.5 (1990):271-289.